LucasBehrendt/gamers-ground/README.md

  - The top part of the home page features a carousel with large, visually striking images, conveying the theme and purpose of the site.
 The section is designed to draw customers in and to clarify what type of products are sold.

- - Buttons on each slide funcions as calls to action, and directs visitors to products relevant to the image.
+ - Buttons on each slide functions as calls to action and directs visitors to products relevant to the image.

  - The images fit properly on all devices, and scales nicely on both mobile screens and desktops.